asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 ### Bar chart

-A *bar chart* consists in a set of bars, one for every value or category of the variable, plotted on a coordinate system.
+A *bar chart* consists of a set of bars, one for every value or category of the variable, plotted on a coordinate system.

 Usually the values or categories of the variable are represented on the $x$-axis, and the frequencies on the $y$-axis.
 For each value or category of the variable, a bar is draw to the height of its frequency.
 The width of the bar is not important but bars should be clearly separated among them.